 The need for cost allocation arises because some costs are not directly attributable to the particular cost object.
 In other words, these costs are incurred for various objects, and then the sum is split and allocated to multiple cost objects.
 These costs are generally indirect.
 Since these costs are not directly traceable, an accountant uses their due diligence to allocate these costs in the best possible way.
 It results in an allocation that could be partially arbitrary, and thus, many refer cost allocation exercise as the spreading of a cost.

-For example, the CEO of a company uses his car both for personal and official purposes.
-So, if the CEO decides to allocate cost, then he or she will divide the cost (fuel, maintenance, etc.) for business and personal use based on usage.
+For example, a company’s CEO uses his car for personal and official purposes.
+So, if the CEO decides to allocate costs, then they will divide the cost (fuel, maintenance, etc.) for business and personal use based on usage.

 Examples of Cost Allocation

 - A company has a building in which there are various departments.
 One can allocate depreciation costs to the department on the basis square ft area of each department.
-This cost, will then further assigned to the products on which the department works.
+This cost will then be further assigned to the products on which the department works.

 - An accountant can attribute electricity that a production facility consumes to different departments.
 Then the accountant can assign the department’s electricity cost to the products that the department works on.

 - An employee works on three products for a month.
-To attribute his or her salary to three products, an accountant can use the number of hours the employee gave to each product.
+To attribute their salary to three products, an accountant can use the number of hours the employee gave to each product.

 Cost Allocation – Importance

-Following points reflect the importance of allocating cost:
+The following points reflect the importance of allocating costs: